 Should You Be Tested for Hepatitis C?

-Is it true that everyone born between 1945 and 1965 should be tested for hepatitis C?
-I don’t know anything about this disease or how you get it.
+Is it true that all adults should be tested for hepatitis C?
+I don’t know anything about this disease.
+How do you get it?
 What puts you at risk?
-And is it really important to be tested?

-In the past, treatment for this disease was a costly (up to $30,000), year-long ordeal with strong side effects including flu-like symptoms, depression, low blood cell counts, and in some cases, autoimmunity.
-Worse, treatment succeeded in only in 40 percent of all cases.
+In the past, treatment for this disease was very costly (up to $30,000) and was a year-long ordeal with severe side effects: flu-like symptoms, depression, low blood cell counts, and in some cases, autoimmunity.
+Worse, treatment succeeded in only 40 percent of cases.
 Today’s treatment is somewhat better – studies have shown that either of two new drugs added to the old ones can boost cure rates to as high as 75 percent and shorten treatment to six months.
-However, costs remain extremely high; adding just one of the two new drugs can run $1,000 to $4,000 per week.

 Andrew Weil, M.D.

 “Hepatitis C Questions and Answers for the Public,” U.S. Centers for Disease Control and Prevention, cdc.gov/hepatitis/hcv/cfaq.htm#A1, July 28, 2020